MassDynamics/MDCustomR/README.md

 # Step 7: Deploy to the MD platform

+At this stage, you would need to contact MD Member Success, who will coordinate with the engineering team to have your workflow installed on the platform.

-Register the new 'workflow' with the Mass Dynamics platform.
+A new 'workflow' will be registered with the Mass Dynamics platform.
 This is essentially done via the script `md-dataset-deploy` which comes from the [MD Dataset Package](https://github.com/MassDynamics/md_dataset).

 An example of running this script can be found in this project using Helm along with all the environment